cbitter78/ansible_dev/README.md

 This is a Docker Container that is loaded with the tools you will need to work with ansible.

+Of course you will need docker to run this.
+You can get docker [here](https://download.docker.com/mac/stable/Docker.dmg)

 ## Building